 How do I register to vote?

-- In person: Drop off a completed voter registration form or register in person at your municipal clerk’s office by Nov.
-4 to vote in the general.
+- In person: Drop off a completed voter registration form or register in person at your municipal clerk’s office.
 Hours and availability depend on individual localities.
 You can also register to vote at your polling station on Election Day.

 Use the state’s voter information portal to check your registration status, update your address and see a list of your elected officials.

-Any registered voter can request a no-excuse absentee ballot and vote from home in the November general election.
-Requests are due by Nov.
-3 to vote in the general.
+Any registered voter can request a no-excuse absentee ballot and vote from home.
 You can request a ballot online, by mail or in person.

 Disabled voters who require help returning their absentee ballots are entitled to receive assistance by a person of their choice, excluding an employer or representative of the disabled voter’s union.
 Voters are permitted to declare themselves disabled without a certification from a doctor or anyone else.